sajid1108/sajid1108/README.md

 ### About Me

-Final-year Computer Science student building AI systems where the model's output isn't the final word — it feeds into a deterministic, verifiable layer that decides or acts safely, with the AI's role being to explain, enhance, or reason on top of that.
+Computer Science graduate building AI systems where the model's output isn't the final word — it feeds into a deterministic, verifiable layer that decides or acts safely, with the AI's role being to explain, enhance, or reason on top of that.
 Whether it's an ensemble of CNNs cross-validated by majority vote before an LLM explains the diagnosis, or a physics-based planner that mathematically blocks unsafe paths before deep learning ever gets a vote — I care about AI that's trustworthy by construction, not just by hope.

 Co-author of a published IEEE paper on ensemble learning for predictive modeling.